Help! Can I Open The Incubator During Lockdown?

 So what do you do to deal with these things?
 Watch and stress out and hem and haw about what to do?

-No. In my opinion—formed over the last six years—you should (quickly) open the incubator and deal with the issue.
+No. In my opinion—formed over the last several years—you should (quickly) open the incubator and deal with the issue.

 A couple things to keep in mind if you need to open the incubator: